VelocityFever/Obelisk/README.md

 # Obelisk
- A fully moddable Discord bot.
+ Obelisk is a fully moddable Discord bot.
+ If you want to improve or support Obelisk, please submit a push request or support us on [Patreon.](https://patreon.com/botception)

  ## Command list